jafaryor/knowledge-base/Web/Optimization/RAIL.md

 ## RAIL Model
 RAIL is a user-centric performance model that breaks down the user's experience into key actions.
 RAIL's goals and guidelines aim to help developers and designers ensure a good user experience for each of these actions.

+> Core Web Vitals is a newer initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+It is the recommended approach for defining performance goals over RAIL, and has different thresholds than those detailed here.

 ### Response: process events in under 50ms
 * __Goal__: